henrichg/PhoneProfilesPlus/README.md

 __Another sources of PhoneProfilesPlus:__

-Use keyword "PhoneProfilesPlus" for search this application in this stores.
+Use keyword "PhoneProfilesPlus" for search this application in these stores.

 __Galaxy Store (for Samsung devices)__